seperot/sepe-devblog/src/pages/making-wear-os/index.md

   }
 ```

-The inner class Engine has a lot more moving parts but some bits to consider are:
+The inner class Engine has a lot more moving parts, but some bits to consider are:

 * __Standard Android lifecycle events__ - So you can deal with the watch face starting, going into the background and being stopped when changed
 * __onAmbientModeChanged__ - This is where you can control what you show and hide when the user is actively looking at the watch or not.